What Is Asset Structure?

 Asset Structure From the Accountant's Point of View.

 Accounting and Finance professionals are usually comfortable working with this view of the asset base.
-That is because standard practice holds that assets in different categories may differ with respect to:
+That is because standard practice holds that assets in different categories may differ concerning:

 - How assets help meet business objectives.